-Warranty & Service
+Warranty

-Sound Devices, LLC warrants the 702T and 702T Portable Audio Recorders against defects in materials and workmanship for a period of ONE (1) year from date of original retail purchase.
+Sound Devices, LLC warrants the 722 Portable Audio Recorder against defects in materials and workmanship for a period of ONE (1) year from date of original retail purchase.
 This is a non-transferable warranty that extends only to the original purchaser.
 Sound Devices, LLC will repair or replace the product at its discretion at no charge.
 Warranty claims due to severe service conditions will be addressed on an individual basis.
 THE WARRANTY AND REMEDIES SET FORTH ABOVE ARE EXCLUSIVE.
 SOUND DEVICES, LLC DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 SOUND DEVICES, LLC IS NOT RESPONSIBLE FOR SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING FROM ANY BREACH OF WARRANTY OR UNDER ANY OTHER LEGAL THEORY.
 Because some jurisdictions do not permit the exclusion or limitations set forth above, they may not apply in all cases.

-For all service, including warranty repair, please contact Sound Devices for an RMA (return merchandise authorization) before sending your unit in for repair.
+For all service, including warranty repair, please contact Sound Devices for an RMA (return merchandise authorization).
 Product returned without an RMA number may experience delays in repair.
-When sending a unit for repair, please do not include accessories, including CF cards, batteries, power supplies, carry cases, cables, or adapters unless instructed by Sound Devices.